GLIMS-RGI/rgi_user_guide/_sources/welcome.md

 # Welcome

 The Randolph Glacier Inventory ([RGI](https://www.glims.org/RGI)) is a global inventory of glacier outlines.
-This Technical Report provides detailed documentation of the RGI version 7.0 but also includes general information on the RGI and its earlier versions.
+This Technical Report provides detailed documentation of the RGI version 7.0 (RGI7) but also includes general information on the RGI and its earlier versions (in particular RGI version 6.0, RGI6).

 ```{warning}